vratan1401/WattWise/README.md

 git checkout master
 git pull origin master
 This should get you the most recent state of the project on your computer

+Steps to Run Code

+1. Open a terminal for the backend server and run: cd .\Backend\
+   pipenv install
+   pipenv shell
+   cd .\backend\
+   python manage.py runserver
+2. Open a terminal for the frontend server and run: cd .\frontend\
+   npm install
+   npm start